Nourish Your Way to Lower Blood Pressure

 beef stew in a bowl

-More than 70% of people over the age of 60 have high blood pressure according to Center for Disease Control statistics.
+More than 70% of people over the age of 60 have high blood pressure according to the Centers for Disease Control.
 Sometimes referred to as the “silent killer”, high blood pressure can have no symptoms and can lead to serious health problems, including an increased risk for heart attack, stroke, kidney failure, and heart failure.
 High blood pressure is a condition where the force of blood on the artery walls is consistently too high which can lead to damage to the blood vessels resulting in tiny tears.
 Since high blood pressure is often asymptomatic, it is essential to have regular blood pressure checks.

 Simply stated, blood pressure is the pressure of the blood pushing against the walls of your arteries as your heart pumps.
-Arteries are the blood vessels responsible for carrying oxygen-rich blood from your heart to you’re the rest of your body.
+Arteries are the blood vessels responsible for carrying oxygen-rich blood from your heart to the rest of your body.
 When your blood pressure is taken, the first or top number is called systolic blood pressure which measures the pressure your blood is pushing against the artery walls as your heart beats.
 The second or bottom number is called the diastolic blood pressure which measures the pressure while your heart relaxes between beats.
 A normal blood pressure is less than 120 over 80 which means a systolic reading of less than 120 and a diastolic reading of less than 80.

 Risk factors for developing high blood pressure that are beyond our control include: